haarer/haarer.github.io/_posts/2018-01-31-setting-up-eclipse-for-avr-development.md

 ![the old plugin](https://raw.github.com/haarer/haarer.github.io/master/_posts/2018-01-31-avr-plugin-eclipse-marketplace.png)

 ## Install and configure a toolchain
-I use my [build script][2] to compile a toolchain with the current gcc release 7.2
+I use my [build script][2] to compile a toolchain which uses the current gcc release 7.2.

 The tool chain is set up in the preferences dialog of eclipse
 * MSYS is installed to c:\tools\msys64